CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 For every subscription type, a `NotificationHandler` should be added to the `WaterfallHandler` that handles notifications for the specific type.

-## WebSocketSubscription2021
+## WebSocketChannel2023

-To add support for [WebSocketSubscription2021](https://solidproject.org/TR/2022/websocket-subscription-2021-20220509) notifications, components were added as described in the documentation above.
+To add support for [WebSocketChannel2023](https://solid.github.io/notifications/websocket-channel-2023) notifications, components were added as described in the documentation above.

 For discovery, a `NotificationDescriber` was added with the corresponding settings.

-As `SubscriptionType`, there is a specific `WebSocketSubscription2021` that contains all the necessary information.
+As `NotificationChannelType`, there is a specific `WebSocketChannel2023Type` that contains all the necessary information.

 ### Handling notifications